Leaving Bahamas devastated, Dorian regains strength to crawl up U.S. coast

 “It’s pretty substantial,” he said.
 “It’s already raining heavy in Charleston and up and down the coast,” he said early Thursday.

-Media reported flooding in historic downtown Charleston before sunup early Thursday, and more than 76,000 homes and businesses were without power along the state’s coastal areas, according to the tracking site poweroutage.us.
+Media reported flooding in historic downtown Charleston before sunup early Thursday, and more than 160,000 homes and businesses were without power along the South Carolina and Georgia coastal areas, according to the tracking site poweroutage.us.

 Dorian is predicted to move near or over the coast of South Carolina later Thursday and then North Carolina overnight, forecasters said.